rodrigoqalba/Phase-1-Group-Project/README.md

 # Phase-1-Group-Project
-project member - Rodrigo Alba, Steve Risso, and Kerny
+project member -  Steve Risso

 run this commmand to get the background started: